masashi-y/genbert_allennlp/README.md

 ## Using pre-trained models

-Create a `tar.gz` file containing the pretrained weights (renamed as `weights.th`), `config.json`, and `vocabulary/`, where the latter two files are created in the `results` directory when running training.
+To use pre-trained weights in the original repository, create a `tar.gz` file containing the pretrained weights (renamed as `weights.th`), `config.json`, and `vocabulary/`, where the latter two files are created in the `results` directory when running training.

 ```sh
 $ tar tvf ~/work/genbert/model.tar.gz